 Voting Developmental Disabilities

-The right to vote extends, in theory, to every U.S. citizen (more about that later).
-Voting “lets [people with disabilities] participate as citizens in the decisions made by their local communities and at the state and federal levels.
+“Voting lets people with [developmental disabilities] participate as citizens in the decisions made by their local communities and at the state and federal levels.
 It’s a major way for them to raise their voice,” says Jonathan Goldwasser, senior supervisor at YAI and a facilitator of its Hudson Valley, New York, self-advocacy group.

 In the 2020 presidential election, 17.7 Million Americans with disabilities voted, a “significant increase” over 2016, according to a report from the Program for Disability Research at Rutgers University and the U.S. Election Assistance Commission (EAC).
-More specifically, turnout increased by 5.9 points relative to 2016’s Trump vs. Clinton match-up — slightly more than the increase among citizens without disabilities.
+And turnout increased by 5.9 points relative to 2016’s Trump vs. Clinton match-up — slightly more than the increase among citizens without disabilities.

 WHO’S RUNNING FOR PRESIDENT